lightninglabs/chantools/doc/chantools_signrescuefunding.md

 ### Options

 ```
+      --bip39            read a classic BIP39 seed and passphrase from the terminal instead of asking for lnd seed format or providing the --rootkey flag
   -h, --help             help for signrescuefunding
       --psbt string      Partially Signed Bitcoin Transaction that was provided by the initiator of the channel to rescue
+      --rootkey string   BIP32 HD root key of the wallet to use for deriving keys; leave empty to prompt for lnd 24 word aezeed
 ```

 ### Options inherited from parent commands